DWROB/project/README.md

 ### app.py

 #### /(root)
-*if logged in: show the users tasks, reminders in an ordered fashion that allow them to see what they need to complete that day/week.
+* if logged in: show the users tasks, reminders in an ordered fashion that allow them to see what they need to complete that day/week.
-*else: show the login screen with option to register.
+* else: show the login screen with option to register.

 #### /login
-*Get - renders the login screen.
+* Get - renders the login screen.

-*Post - users login and password are checked on db.
+* Post - users login and password are checked on db.
 If user exists and password matches, the users id is set as session["user_id"] for all actions.

 #### /register
-*Get - renders a form to create an account.
+* Get - renders a form to create an account.

-*Post - account created.
+* Post - account created.
 Werkzeug handling hashing of the password in db.

 #### /logout

 #### /newTask
-*form for creating a customizable task
+* form for creating a customizable task
-*date, subject, color-flag, additional notes, category.
+* date, subject, color-flag, additional notes, category.
-*category
+* category
-..*task, appointment, event, note + other customisable cats*
+  * task, appointment, event, note + other customisable cats*

 #### /taskHandler
-*updates db from user actions on task-cards.
+* updates db from user actions on task-cards.
-..*Either change 'complete' to True/False.
+  * Either change 'complete' to True/False.
-..*or Delete the task from the db.
+  * or Delete the task from the db.

 ### ado.db